 East and West Laville Halls are home to the Laville Honors House, which provides both a residence and a academically-focused collegiate atmosphere – like a residential college – to freshmen in the Honors College as well as upper class Honors students who choose to reside there.
 In the Laville Honors House, students live with a diverse peer group, participate in social, academic, and service activities, and interact with faculty outside of the classroom.

-Themed housing is similar to a residential college, but on a smaller scale.
-Participants live within a traditional hall, take one class with their cohort, and participate in activities together.
+Themed housing is similar to a residential college, but on a smaller scale and for sophomores.
+Participants live together, take one class with their cohort, and participate in activities together.

 We know not all Tigers are coming straight from high school.
-Family & Gradute housing options are available to full-time LSU students 21 years or older, graduate students, married students, post-doctoral students, or single parents.
+Family & Graduate housing options are available to full-time LSU students 21 years or older, graduate students, married students, or single parents.

 Nicholson Gateway Apartments will open in fall 2018 as an additional option for graduate students.